If you don't want to bother with algebraic equations, numbers or geometry, don't worry - maths is more complex than that.

 The rise of internet brought many stress-free alternatives to taking private maths lessons.

-Whichever way you decide to take will help you get to grips with the basic skills.
+Whichever way you decide to take - math classes, in-home tutoring with a math tutor or online lessons will help you get to grips with the basic skills.

 The many paths to becoming a mathematician intersect, complement and enrich each other to make us understand what lies behind mathematics!

-When young people start to study maths, it is a good idea to not rely solely on the school textbooks, and approach the subject from different angles.
-The logical, artistic, and fun sides to mathematics can all relate to our daily life.
-We just need to find how exactly it is relating to you.
-In fact, there are many examples of how maths can be applied to someone's daily life and that can help you understand how math can be fun.
+When young people study maths, it is a good idea to not rely solely on the school textbooks; instead, approach the subject from different angles.
+The logical, artistic, and fun sides of mathematics all relate to our daily life.
+We just need to find how, exactly.
+There are many examples of how maths can be applied to daily life and that can help you understand how math can be fun.

-By allowing children to view maths as a important step of their lives, we put them in control and give them the motivation to their own academic success.
+By allowing children to view maths as an important aspect of their lives, we put them in control and give them the motivation to achieve their own academic success.

-Maths has been around for a very long time, longer than we can remember.
+Maths has been around for a very long time.
 Our interest in maths is shown through our desire to count, measure and understand better the world that surrounds us, and is clear in prehistoric discoveries as in modern day life.

-Basic mathematic operations, like fractions are math skills that we use in everyday life, like telling time on a clock.
+Basic mathematic operations like fractions are math skills that we use in everyday life.
+So is telling time on a clock.

 Math is a scientific discipline.
-It is one that is philosophically fundamental when it comes to understand stuff.
+It is one that is fundamental to our understanding of everything in our lives.

 The history and evolution of maths are what makes it so interesting.
-The subject is often looked at as a way of understanding the nature that surrounds us with the help of algebra, trigonometry, probability and calculus.
+The subject is often looked at as a way of understanding the nature of the world around us with the help of algebra, trigonometry, probability and calculus.
 But mathematics's own rich history can tell us more about the curiosity of humans.
-So, here's Maths in daily life;

 How Maths affected the World of Arts